IHE/IHE-MetadataHandbook/README.md

 * Define transition dates and governance for when newly created documents will be expected to use the new Community Metadata Specification (e.g., value sets).
 * Decide whether you will manage transitions per-participant or across the community.
 It is easier for participants clients to deal with all participants transitioning to a new metadata usage on the same    date, but this is often not possible.
 Be prepared to manage separate dates per participant.
 * Decide on the length of the transition period, in which either the new or the old metadata values may be used.
 Transition periods can make it easier to manage transitions at the Community level.
 The length of transition period depends on the ambition, coordination, resources, number of participants etc.
-### 3.9.1 Historic shared documents and their metadata.
+### 3.9.1 Historic Shared Documents and Their Metadata
 There are some strategies to choose from:
 * Modify metadata for the existing documents.
 This is discouraged as the process of changing all historic entries is very expensive as the longitudinal data grows.
 If you do update the metadata on historic entries, track the dates these are modified for each participant.
 You may then be able to deprecate values or value sets entirely, removing them from the Community Metadata Specification.
 Only do this if these values are truly not in use and will not show up in queries.
 * Develop “smart” implementations that can map between new and old values.
 Note that this is not part of the XDS specification but is a rather a potential value added by the implementer.
 This automatic    mapping may be done at either the client or server side.
 For example,